 It is unknown whether ravulizumab rch is excreted into human milk.
-Since many medicinal products and immunoglobulins are secreted into human milk, and because of the potential for serious adverse reactions in nursing infants, breast-feeding should be discontinued during treatment and up to 8 months after treatment.
+Since many medicinal products and immunoglobulins are secreted into human milk, and because of the potential for 240111_ULTOMIRIS 10 mg/mL PI CCDS v10.0 serious adverse reactions in nursing infants, breast-feeding should be discontinued during treatment and up to 8 months after treatment.